CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -RetryFromFailedApi
-When an execution of a nth API in the Batch fails,\nRetry from failed API flag indicates if the execution should start from the nth API or the first API during task retry.\nBy default the value is set to false.
+Flag indicating if the retry task should from the failed API or the first API in the batch execution; default value is false.

 ```yaml
 Type: bool